Germinating seeds in a paper towel works best for stubborn seeds that require controlled moisture and humidity for germination.

 Germination in Bags With Vermiculite

-- Use a three-part dry and one-part wet vermiculite washed with boiled water and drained the excess water for a proper medium.
+- Use a three-part dry and one-part wet vermiculite washed with boiled water.

 - Mix the vermiculites in a bowl till they feel moist to the touch.

-- 250 cc of the vermiculite mix is enough for a standard zip log bag for 10-20 seeds.
+- 250 cc of the vermiculite mix is enough for a standard Ziploc bag for 10-20 seeds.

 - Add the mix to the bag and add the presoaked seed.

 - Afterward, lock the bag, pulling out the excess air.

 - Place the bags in a warm temperate room to boost the germination rate.

 - Since the vermiculite method mainly benefits trees’ seeds, you can check the sprouting after two weeks of planting.

 You can get better results if you soak the Cycads seeds in water for 5-7 days.